ibm-cloud-docs/key-protect/pricing-plan.md

 ## Pricing scenarios
 {: #pricing-plan-scenarios}

-### For the Standard plan
-{: #pricing-plan-scenarios-version}

 * **Scenario:** You have one non-deleted key that has been rotated 19 times, which means it has 20 total versions.
     - **Pricing:** You are charged for 20 versions per month (your charge in the first month is prorated).

 * **Scenario:** You have one non-deleted key with 20 total versions, another key with three versions, and a key in the `Suspended` state with two versions.
     - **Pricing:** Your are charged for 25 versions per month.

-### For Cross-region resiliency plan
-{: #pricing-plan-scenarios-cross-region}

 * **Scenario:** You have two instances in a single cross region with a total of 10 key versions.
     - **Pricing:** You are charged 1x the regional price and for 10 key versions (charged at double the rate of a single version in the Key versions plan).

 * **Scenario:** You have two instances in two cross regions with a total of 10 key versions.
     - **Pricing:** You are charged 2x the regional price and for 10 key versions (charged at double the rate of a single version in the Standard plan).

+* **Scenario:** You create a key in the middle of a month.
+    - **Pricing:** Key versions are charged based on a proration by the number of days (out of 31) it exists in the monthly billing period.
+A key that only existed for one day, for example, is charged for 1/31 of the monthly price.
+A key created in with 15 days left in a month, then, is charged for 15 of the 31 days, (0.5 versions per month, if looking at your billing page).

 ## How many key versions do you have?
 {: #pricing-plan-how-many-keys}

+[Key management interoperability protocol (KMIP) symmetric keys](/docs/key-protect?topic=key-protect-kmip#kmip-adapter-view&interface=ui) are counted as a single key version and count toward your overall number of versions.
+Your KMIP symmetric keys can be located in the **KMIP** tab in the console or [through the API](/docs/key-protect?topic=key-protect-kmip#kmip-adapter-api-view-delete-objects&interface=api).
+{: note}

 To see how many versions you have of each key you have deployed: